 [BLANK]

-[ Queen Ntombi Tala of Swaziland is depicted from the bust up facing the viewer against a bright red background with a golden halo behind her head, a white rectangle on the left of the frame and a green square on the right of the frame over her shoulder.
+[ Artwork description: Queen Ntombi Tala of Swaziland is depicted from the bust up facing the viewer against a bright red background with a golden halo behind her head, a white rectangle on the left of the frame and a green square on the right of the frame over her shoulder.
 She wears a bright red and green dress and a white necklace with two diamond symbols.
 Her skin and her hair have been cast purple and green, respectively. ]

 Andy Warhol